 Hear Here, Walla Walla

 HEAR HERE WALLA WALLA is a phone storyline and website that maps my community of Walla Walla, WA through some stories of immigrants and first generation Walla Walla residents.
-Artists Jessica Cerullo, Eric John Olson and I conceived this project in collaboration with members of the Walla Walla Immigrant Rights Coalition as a means to share stories which, for reasons of anonymity or a lack of platform, have not been heard within the community at large.
+Artists Jessica Cerullo, Eric John Olson and I conceived this project in collaboration with members of the Walla Walla Immigrant Rights Coalition (WWIRC) as a means to share stories which, for reasons of anonymity or a lack of platform, have not been heard within the community at large.
+The ongoing project is creatively directed by the WWIRC Art & Social Practice Committee.

 Over September and October 2018, a group of artists and Whitman College students interviewed Latinx community members (and one German), ages 18-65, around Walla Walla about their lives.
-Through these interviews and participatory research, we learned that there is a lack of a public record of Mexican-American migration and history in the area.
+Through these interviews and participatory research, we learned that there is a lack of a public record of Mexican-American migration and history in the area which began more than 50 years ago.
 To share and record these oral histories, we set up a phone line that anyone could call, and hear excerpts from the interviews or leave messages with their own story.
+Many interviewees wanted to be anonymous; in these instances their stories were re-recorded using voice actors.
+The phone line framework allowed us to archive all the stories on the phone line at the Whitman College Northwest Archives while protecting the anonymity of those involved.

 We invite you pick up your phone and see what is on the line from and for our neighbors in Walla Walla.
 By pressing the numbers on your keypad you can navigate through the topics of Belonging, Exclusion, Courage, Invisibility, Change, Tradition, Legacy, Sunrise and the ultimate question—if you knew you would be heard, is there one last thing you would like to say.